Motivational Speech — How to Create Impact with Stories

 Where do you get stories for your motivational speeches?

-In the first example, Earl Nightingale overheard the couple complaining that they had failed in their goal to live in Monterey, California.
-In Think and Grow Rich, Napoleon Hill had heard Three Feet from Gold from a relative of the man who stopped three feet from gold.
-The best stories to use in motivational speeches are often the ones we hear and experience.
-The key is to be aware of what’s going on around you and to look for the lessons in these events.
+In the example, Earl Nightingale overheard the couple complaining that they had failed in their goal to live in Monterey, California.
+The key is to pay attention what’s going on around you and to look for the lessons in these events.
 Some writers keep a story file of the interesting things they see or hear.

 Besides the stories we hear about and experience, we can search for stories that support our motivational message.
 Reading regularly in the subject that you wish to speak about will help you find stories for your motivational speeches.
 You can also look for relevant stories when watching films and television programs.
 Searching on the internet using the right keywords will help you find stories for your motivational speech.
 The time-consuming part is finding the story that best fits your motivational speech message.
 It’s also a good idea to do some fact checking to make sure the story is true because many hoaxes and urban legends are found on the internet.